jeremeybingham/reso_client/README.md

 Authorization: Bearer {your_server_token}
 ```

-All requests are made over HTTPS to the Bridge API endpoints.
+All requests are made over HTTPS to the RESO Web API endpoints.